asvid/asvid.github.io/_posts/2021-06-26-kotlin-adapter-pattern.md

 Kotlin allows, through the `extension functions`, to provide` Adapter`-like functionality without having to create an entirely new class.
 This will make sense when you are not interested in the type of object but its capabilities, which is often referred to as `Duck Typing`.
 However, `extension functions` can obscure the actual class interface, override one another, and cause chaos in general.
 By limiting their scope, you can deal with it, but if their number starts growing for a specific class, it may be worth setting up a separate wrapper class to organize them.

 ## Consequences
 - **single responsibility principle** - you do not need to change the class adapted for a specific client, only add an `Adapter` with the required interface.
-The adapted class can change independently from the clients, and it is the job of the `Adapter` to reconcile these changes with the client interface.
+The adapted class can change independently of the clients, and it is the job of the `Adapter` to reconcile these changes with the client interface.
 - **anticorruption layer** - separates the interface you have no control over and "translates" it into your own.
 Changes to the interface coming from a library, won't affect the system
 - **available for subclasses** - as in the abstract example, creating an adapter for a generic interface allows the use of any class that implements that interface.
 - **be careful with extension functions** - at times it may seem that the `extension function` will provide sufficient functionality, but in large projects with multiple teams working on the same code base, this may have unforeseen consequences.
 This problem can be partially solved by limiting the scope of `extension functions`.